geeofree/geeofree/src/blogs/git-worktree.md

 $stash \rightarrow checkout \rightarrow recheckout \rightarrow unstash$

-With worktrees the process is more seamless as we no longer have to stash then unstash the current work since it's only a matter of switching directories instead of changing branches on the same worktree.
+With worktrees the process is more seamless as we no longer have to stash then unstash our current work since it's only a matter of switching worktree directories instead of changing branches on the same worktree.

 > *Why not just use `git-clone`?*
 >